OngMinXian/NUSPlanner/README.md

   - [x] Complete the write-up section :fountain_pen:
     - [x] User can write and save a description about his skillsets and positive attributes
     - [x] User can view all events that he has logged under the work, academics and extracurricular tags, ordered by start and end date
+    - [x] Information displayed under the Experience, Education and Extracurriculars section originate from tasks/events that users have chosen to log in the Progress Report upon task/event creation

  ### Before: Splashdown (22 Aug 2022) :checkered_flag:
  - [ ] Create project poster and video